Yoga For Beginners: Ashtanga Yoga

 With great excitement and appreciation, I offer to you this book, the culmination of my Ayurvedic and spiritual studies.
 It’s been a labor of love, knitted together to impart timeless knowledge and practical insights to improve your knowledge on the subject of Yoga.
 I urge you to go on a transforming journey as you read through the pages of this book.
 Explore various Asanas (poses), Pranayamas (breathwork), and deep knowledge that you may incorporate into your everyday life.

 Your thoughts and opinions are really valuable to me.
-I would be grateful if you could take a few seconds to leave a review and share your ideas and experiences.
+I would be grateful if you could take a few seconds to leave a review on Amazon and share your ideas and experiences.
 Your review will not only help other readers make an informed decision, but it will also give vital insight into how this book has touched your life.

 I sincerely ask you to share your thoughts, observations, and any recommendations you may have.
 Your thoughts will not only encourage me but will also help to evolve and refine the information and wisdom contained inside these pages.